RMichaelSwan/MogrifierLSTM/README.md

 # Mogrifier LSTM

-This replicates the [Mogrifier LSTM paper](https://arxiv.org/abs/1909.01792) and can be run locally or in Google Colaboratory.
+This repository implements an LSTM from scratch in PyTorch (allowing PyTorch to handle the backpropagation step) and then attempts to replicate the [Mogrifier LSTM paper](https://arxiv.org/abs/1909.01792).
+The code can be run locally or in Google Colaboratory.

 ## Local Install